“The brighter the light, the darker the shadow.”

 “No,” I thought, “I must have running water, and I would like hot running water, but I will heat water on a stove, if necessary.
 I certainly don’t want to haul it from somewhere else.”

 I told everyone that I was looking for a place in France where I could paint for two months.
-A friend (and former roommate ) of mine in Massachusetts had a friend there who had a college roommate who had married a Frenchman.
+A friend (and former roommate ) of mine in Massachusetts had a friend who was a college roommate and had married a Frenchman.
 The roommate now lived in Paris.
-She didn’t have a house, but she had two friends who had houses I could use: one in the Ardeche, a mountainous area just west of the Rhone River, and one near Carcassonne, with a view of “La Montagne Noire out the back windows.”
+She didn’t have a house, but she had two friends who had houses I could use: one in the Ardeche, a mountainous area just west of the Rhone River, and one near Carcassonne, with a view of “…La Montagne Noire out the back windows.”

 The time to leave came.
 On the way to the airport it finally hit me: a two month separation from my husband.
 We had never been apart for so long!
 I talked non-stop all the way to the airport and the whole time we were waiting in line to check my bags.
 We kissed goodbye, and I was off on my grand adventure.